mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Build Well-Balanced Standards {#balance}

-Standards-defined functions should have an explicit goal of broad, diverse implementation and deployment, so that users are able to choose those which best meets their needs.
+To minimize centralization risk, standards-defined functions should have an explicit goal of broad, diverse implementation and deployment, so that users have as many choices as possible. {{Section 2.1 of ?RFC5218}} explores some factors in protocol design that encourage this outcome.

 Furthermore, the cost of switching to a different implementation or deployment should be as low as possible, to facilitate subsequent substitution.
+Generally, this implies that the standard is functionally complete and specified precisely enough to result in genuine interoperability.

 These goals are sometimes in tension.
-For example, if a standard defines a function in a way that is extremely complex, it may discourage diversity of implementation because the cost of a complete implementation is too high (consider: Web browsers).
+For example, if a standard is extremely complex, it may discourage diversity of implementation because the cost of a complete implementation is too high (consider: Web browsers).
 On the other hand, if the specification is too simple it may not offer enough functionality to be considered complete, and the resulting proprietary extensions may make switching difficult (see {{evolution}}).

 Furthermore, if a new protocol is perceived as completely commoditized (so that no implementation can differentiate itself, and there is no barrier to switching), it may have difficulty achieving broad implementation -- at least by commercial entities.